 Then, once you’ve made it past the computer, the recruiter will take a quick look through the pile that remains and skim over them to find the keywords they’re looking for.

 Without enough of the keywords the computer has been taught, your application will descend into a digital abyss, never to be seen by the recruiter who no doubt would have loved you.

 Think writing a resume is going to take forever?
 Our resume builder will have you ready to go in five minutes.
 It’s fast and simple to use and there’s ready-made content just a click away.
-Put together your stellar resume with our free resume templates today!
+Put together your stellar resume with our creative resume templates today!

 Here’s what you need to do with your keywords…